Hopw Does a Search Engine Rank User-Generated Content on Web Pages?

 One thing that tends to distinguish “User Generated Content” from other content on the web is that visitors to a site, possibly including a site’s owners, are the ones who help build the site, and add to it.

-The inventors of the patent filing tell us that there’s some very useful information that shows up in places like reviews on product pages, and other areas that the search engines haven’t been very helpful in showing to searchers.
+The inventors of the patent filing tell us that there’s some beneficial information that shows up in places like reviews on product pages, and other areas that the search engines haven’t been beneficial in showing to searchers.

 Why might search engines have problems ranking information found in User Generated Content?
 Here are three reasons we are told that “typical ranking mechanisms for ranking of a document in a web search, however, are unsuitable for ranking UGC:”